mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 module load gcc/6.2.0 openmpi/3.0.4
 mpirun -n $SLURM_NTASKS my_program
 ```

-This script requests 8 cores (with `-n`) and 10 GB of memory (with `--mem`) on 1 node (with `-N`).
+This job requests 8 cores with `-n` and 10 GB of memory with `--mem` on 1 node (specified with `-N`).
 The `-n` flag is the same as `--ntasks`.
 The specified value is saved to the variable `SLURM_NTASKS`.
-In this case, the number of cores is equal to `SLURM_NTASKS` .
+In this case, the number of cores is equal to `SLURM_NTASKS`.
 The command `mpirun -n $SLURM_NTASKS` ensures that each MPI task runs on one core.

-> Note: The `srun hostname` is to check if the correct number of cores and nodes are assigned to the job.
+The command `srun hostname` is to check if the correct number of cores and nodes are assigned to the job.
 It is not needed in production runs.

+!!!Note
-> Note: The modules used in this example is for the CentOS 7 OS, which works for the nodes on these partitions: `sched_mit_hill`, `newnodes`, and `sched_any`.
-If using a partition with the Rocky 8 OS, such as `sched_mit_orcd`, change to the modules accrodingly (see the first session).
+   The modules used in this example is for the CentOS 7 OS, which works for these partitions: `sched_mit_hill`, `newnodes`, and `sched_any`.
+If using a partition with the Rocky 8 OS, such as `sched_mit_orcd`, change the modules accrodingly (see the first session).

 Submit the job with the `sbatch` command,
 ```
 sbatch job.sh
 ```

-Here is an exmaple to run an MPI job on multiple nodes.
+Here is an exmaple script to run an MPI job on multiple nodes.
 ```
 #!/bin/bash
 #SBATCH -p sched_mit_hill